Faeley/Faeley/README.md

 Theater/acting in general

-Sailor Moon (I'm nostalgic and currently fixated)
+Sailor Moon (I'm nostalgic and currently fixated. primarily original anime)

 80s MLP (is this a taboo. idk, I love my oldies)